M&A activity in Laboratory Services

-Active strategic buyers, both domestic and international
+Active strategic buyers both in the UK and internationally

 Since 2015 acquisitions have added more than £300m to group revenue for FTSE 100 company Intertek, which provides testing, inspection and quality assurance services.
 That includes large cross-border deals, such as the £370m acquisition of US online safety training provider Alchemy Systems, and smaller bolt-ons, such as June’s £9m deal to buy UK-headquartered NTA Monitor (£3m sales).
 Intertek continues to look for companies operating in high-margin and high-growth niches that it can scale internationally.